 Track mileage automatically

-Paying attention to the IRS receipt requirements for your small business makes it easy to track your expenses when it comes time to file taxes.
-Plus, your records will be organized and complete in case you ever get audited.
-Keep reading to find out the kind of receipts you need to have on hand and for how long.
+Paying attention to the IRS receipt requirements makes it easier to prepare for tax time or a potential audit.
+Keep reading to find out the kind of records you must have on hand and for how long.

 IRS receipt requirements